-Mentoring is an essential component of faculty career development at CUNY SOM.
-The SOM is committed to promoting mentorship by supporting departments in establishing ongoing mentoring programs that will address the totality of each faculty member's strengths, interests and aspirations in research, education and leadership.
+Mentoring is an essential component of faculty career development at CUNY School of Medicine.
+CSOM is committed to promoting mentorship by supporting departments in establishing ongoing mentoring programs that will address the totality of each faculty member's strengths, interests and aspirations in research, education and leadership.
+The CSOM Office of Research facilitates the mentoring of junior faculty.